 Although I’m not going to share with you all the advice I provide my paying students, I thought I’d give you a brief outline of how the system works, including some do’s and don’ts.

 Most wildlife photos aren’t sold as prints, but are sold to publications (magazines), book publishers, calendar companies and advertising firms.
 There are no shortcuts in getting your work in front of these clients.
 You must find out who the art directors are, you must find out how they like work submitted to them, and you must follow those guidelines carefully.
 You must treat them as professionals, and in return, demand to be treated as a professional.
 Building these kinds of business contacts can take years.
 Taking photos is easy by comparison.

 You can also contract with a “real” stock photo agency to represent your work.
 By “real” stock agency, I mean one that values your work, adheres to industry standards for pricing, and treat you and other photographers with professional respect.
-The stock agency I work with is Windigo Images.
-They specialize in huntable species of wildlife, and hunting and fishing images, so they may not be appropriate for you.
-However, I've compiled a list of stock agencies that you can approach.
-You can find that list HERE.
+These agencies, though, are VERY difficult to get into unless you already have a very large library of images, and you're well established in the industry.

 Such agencies will examine your files, select the ones they think they can sell, and put them into their system.
 These agencies are sort of a “one-stop-shopping” location for art directors.
 They can search the database for the images needed, without contacting multiple photographers.